arthur-fyon/NmodController.jl/docs/src/simulating/files.md

 writeUncontrolledODEs(neuron, filename="neuron_ODE.jl")
 ```

-To define your ODE problem, you have to include your newly created *.jl* file and to put the ODE function, which is by default `CB_ODE`, in argument of the `ODEproblem()` function from the *DifferentialEquations.jl* suite along with the simulation parameters, initial conditions and time span over which you want to integrate.
+To define your ODE problem, you have to include your newly created *.jl* file and to put the ODE function, which is by default `CBModelODEs`, in argument of the `ODEproblem()` function from the *DifferentialEquations.jl* suite along with the simulation parameters, initial conditions and time span over which you want to integrate.
 Finally, just solve with `solve()` from the *DifferentialEquations.jl* suite.

 ## Simulating controlled conductance based models
 In Fyon et al., 2023 "Reliable neuromodulation from adaptive control of ion channel expression" is proposed a first robust neuromodulation adaptive controller that can be used with any conductance based model.
 In brief, it allows you to control $p$ DICs at any voltage (here, we only use threshold voltage since DICs at such voltage shape neuronal activity) with $n$ ionic currents.
 Thus, by adequately choosing the neuromodulated maximum ion channel conductances and the DICs you want to control, any physiological firing pattern can be achieved by inputting appropriate values of the DICs.
 Note that $p \leq n$ in order to be the linear system behind the controller to have a solution.